arnauqb/Qwind.jl/README.md

 # Citation

-If you make use of the code, please cite the main paper [TODO: add link]
+If you make use of the code, please cite the the paper](https://arxiv.org/abs/2111.02742).
+Here is a bibtex entry:

+@misc{querabofarull2021qwind3,
+      title={Qwind3: UV line-driven accretion disc wind models for AGN feedback}, author={Arnau Quera-Bofarull and Chris Done and Cedric G. Lacey and Mariko Nomura and Ken Ohsuga}, year={2021},
+      eprint={2111.02742},
+      archivePrefix={arXiv},
+      primaryClass={astro-ph.HE}
+}

 # Contributions